nitkannen/multimodal-cultural-fairness/README.md

 * Social Biases through the Text-to-Image Generation Lens
 * Variation of Gender Biases in Visual Recognition Models Before and After Finetuning
 * AI's Regimes of Representation: A Community-centered Study of Text-to-Image Models in South Asia
+* ITI-GEN: Inclusive Text-to-Image Generation [ICCY 2023] [Google, CMU]
+* Beyond the Surface: A Global-Scale Analysis of Visual Stereotypes in Text-to-Image Generation [Google]

 ## Survey Paper